jaschers/psnet/README.md

 python main/cnn/cnn.py -m separation -i cta python main/cnn/cnn.py -m separation -i ps
 ```
 The CNN can be trained for signal/background (photon/proton) separation with the CTA images ``-i cta`` or the pattern spectra ``-i ps`` as input.
-The pattern spectra characteristics can be specified as described in the **Create pattern spectra** section.
+The pattern spectra characteristics can be specified as described in the **Pattern spectra - Extraction** section.
 By default, the full data set of all runs listed in ``main/run_lists/gamma_diffuse_run_list_alpha.csv`` and ``main/run_lists/proton_run_list_alpha.csv`` are considered.
 The energy range of the considered gamma-ray and proton events can be specified with the ``-erg <energy_lower> <energy_upper>`` and ``-erp <energy_lower> <energy_upper>`` arguments.
 Currently, we recommend to use ``-erg 0.5 100`` and ``-erp 1.5 100`` to consider gamma-ray events between 500 GeV and 100 TeV and proton events between 1.5 TeV and 100 TeV.
 We recommend to always specify the ``-na <name>`` argument in order to give a name to the particular experiment.
 The training of the CNN is stopped if there is no improvement on the validation dataset for over 20 epochs, and the model with the lowest validation loss is saved.

 ##### Energy reconstruction
 ```
 python main/cnn/cnn.py -m energy -i cta python main/cnn/cnn.py -m energy -i ps
 ```
 The CNN can be trained for energy reconstruction with the CTA images ``-i cta`` or the pattern spectra ``-i ps`` as input.
-The pattern spectra characteristics can be specified as described in the **Create pattern spectra section**.
+The pattern spectra characteristics can be specified as described in the **Pattern spectra - Extraction**.
 By default, the full data set of all runs listed in ``main/run_lists/gamma_run_list_alpha.csv`` are considered.
 The energy range of the considered events can be specified with the ``-erg <energy_lower> <energy_upper>`` argument.
 Currently, we recommend to use ``-erg 0.5 100`` to consider events between 500 GeV and 100 TeV.
 We recommend to always specify the ``-na <name>`` argument in order to give a name to the particular experiment.
 The training of the CNN is stopped if there is no improvement on the validation dataset for over 20 epochs, and the model with the lowest validation loss is saved.

 #### Evaluation
 ```